View Claryce Cantley's Obituary on https://www.wvgazettemail.com/ and share memories

 CLARYCE CANTLEY, 90, of Charleston, W.Va., went to be with the Lord on Wednesday, March 11, 2020, with family by her side.

-Claryce was a lifelong member of Elk Valley Advent Christian Church, was a devoted Sunday School teacher, and superintendent.
+Claryce was a lifelong member of Elk Valley Advent Christian Church.
+She was a devoted Sunday School teacher and superintendent.
 She was devoted in multiple church activities such as vacation bible school and singing in the choir.
 Claryce was a retired school teacher for Kanawha County Schools.
 She was an Alumnus of Morris Harvey College, class of 1962, and a member of the West Virginia Association of Retired School Employees.

-Claryce is survived by her sons, Dr. Lewis C. Cantley Jr. of New York, N.Y., Dr. Larry K. Cantley of Winston Salem, N.C., Dr. Lloyd G. Cantley of Guilford, Conn., and daughter, Linda J. Cantley of Charleston, W.Va.
-She was also survived by grandchildren, Jessica Ardo (Dr. Shane Ardo); great - grandchildren, Ryan and Shane Eleanor of Irvin, Calif., Alycia Cantley of Winston-Salem, N.C., Mario Cantley of Boston, Mass., Alexandra Cantley (Eric Sturgill) of N.Y., N.Y., William Cantley (Sarah) Boston, Mass.; great - grandchildren, Claire, Lucy, Kata, Laura Nygren (Mark Nygren) of Chicago, Ill.
+Claryce is survived by her sons, Dr. Lewis C. Cantley Jr. (Dr. Vicki Sato) of New York, N.Y., Dr. Larry K. Cantley (Marilyn) of Winston Salem, N.C., Dr. Lloyd G. Cantley (Jennifer) of Guilford, Conn.; and daughter, Linda J. Cantley of Charleston, W.Va.
+She is also survived by grandchildren, Jessica Ardo (Dr. Shane Ardo, great - grandchildren, Ryan and Eleanor of Irvine, Calif.), granddaughters, Alycia Cantley of Winston-Salem, N.C., Mariko Cantley of Boston, Mass., Alexandra Cantley (Eric Sturgill) of N.Y., N.Y.; grandsons, William Cantley (Sarah, great - grandchildren, Claire, Lucy, Kate) of Boston, Mass., Jonathon and Wyatt Cantley, of Guilford, Conn., and granddaughter, Laura Nygren (Mark Nygren) of Chicago, Ill.

 There will be a graveside service held at the Carte Cemetery, Coopers Creek, at 2 p.m. on Sunday, March 15, with Pastor Roy Boyd officiating.